fbpx

 What is the illness & lice policy?

 Headfirst Camps should be notified by phone (202) 625-1921 or email if a child is ill, especially if the illness is communicable (e.g. fever, pink eye).
-Internally, we keep track of the instances of communicable diseases at camp, and when appropriate will notify the parents of all children that may have been exposed, while respecting the confidentiality of campers and families involved.

 Communicable Diseases